-In order to get a divorce, you will need to list what you have, what you owe and how those things should be divided between you and your spouse.
-Some of these decisions can be made later on in the divorce process.
-But requesting "temporary orders" to divide up your property and debts can make sure you have what you need to live in the short term.
+In order to get a divorce or dissolution, you will need to list what you have, what you owe and how those things should be divided between you and your spouse.
+Learn how to think through dividing your assets, property and debts.

-One of the challenges in getting a divorce is how to divide up the things that you have acquired together.
+One of the challenges in ending your marriage is how to divide up the things that you have acquired together.
 This includes not only physical belongings, but financial assets, property and debts.

-When you file for divorce or dissolution, you will need to do two things:
+When you file for dissolution, you will need to do two things:

-- List, or “define”, all your property and debts.
+- List all your property and debts.
 This information will be entered into the financial paperwork that you need to fill out as part of the divorce papers.

 The permanent, long-term division of property will be handled by the divorce settlement itself.
-You can decide how to divide these up while the divorce is being worked on.
+You can decide how to divide these up while the divorce is in progress.

 Thinking through your property